bobbyluig/eclipse/README.md

 ##### Recommended command center specifications
 - Intel i7 (4th generation and up) if real-time multi-robot slam is desired.
 - 16 GB ram.
 8 GB is risky for `slam`.
-- For `phi`, use a Mac because Macs have cool vnoices.
+- For `phi`, use a Mac because Macs have cool voices.

 ##### Project requires
 - Windows 7+, Linux (tested on Debian Jessie+, Raspiban, and Odrobian), or OS X (untested but should work).